frc1675/brownbook/labs/lab-3-turn-wheel.md

 You're in luck!
 Every past 1675 robot that still has its electronics has all these things.
 Let's go a little more in-depth on some of the aspects of the hardware setup.

+#### Driver Station

+You will need a computer with Driver Station installed to start the robot.
+We won't be using any human input in this lab so the program is all you need.

 #### RoboRIO